emirsezginn/js-with-projects/01-project-weather-app/README.md

 🔍 Easy-to-use search functionality

 🛠️ Technologies Used
-HTML
+-HTML

-CSS
+-CSS

-JavaScript
+-JavaScript

-Weather API
+-Weather API

 📸 Preview
 Add a screenshot here if you have one.